-Do not place diskettes on the speakers; their magnetic field may damage the data on the diskettes.
+Do not place floppy disks on the speakers; their magnetic field may damage the data on the disks.

 Connecting an external microphone

 Your VAIO notebook does not contain an internal microphone.
 If you need to use a sound input device, for example to chat on the Internet, you need to plug in an external microphone.